The need of the hour is to expose eclectic exegesis for what it is – choosy and subjective.

 The inevitable and undoubted mistakes made by scribes copying manuscripts has, step by step, been magnified into the unbiblical doctrine that we need academics to ‘reconstruct’ the text given to us by the Holy Spirit.

 The New Testament “critical text” can be shown by internal evidence to be an inferior text.
 It received its 19th-century impetus from the theory that there was a 4th-century Byzantine Recension which rounded out and removed ‘errors’ in the original text, and therefore the Received Text upon which the KJV is based needs to be ‘corrected’ and the original text ‘restored’.
 However, the Byzantine Recension theory is now discredited by Higher Critics and attempts to explain away the Received Text have failed.
-So why should academia retain the primacy of the critical texts, which began its march to its current supremacy from sceptical academics who postulated this Recension that has now been shown to have no basis in fact?
+So why should academia retain the primacy of the critical texts, which began its march to its current publishing dominance from sceptical academics who postulated this Recension that has now been shown to have no basis in fact?
 It is time to abandon the subjective, eclectic approach to textual criticism and to recover the biblical approach.

 An eclectic approach has yielded poor academic scholarship.
 Such elite eclecticism may seem positive to such academics, but one can be so specialised that one loses one’s perspective and “one cannot see the wood for the trees” – focusing so much on the trees that one cannot see the forest.
-The Word of God is not a string of beads interspersed with errors, but a coherent whole with a heaven-sent message waiting for the Church to appreciate and proclaim.
+The Word of God is not a string of beads interspersed with errors, but a coherent whole with a heaven-sent message expecting the Church to appreciate and proclaim it.

 It is not uncommon to hear preachers comment that they “like” the way a text is translated in such-and-such a Bible version.
 This may be so, but it is likely to reveal an eclectic approach to the Word of God without understanding the textual basis upon which this translation is made.
 There is also the added subjectivity of dynamic equivalence and other principles being employed in current Bible translations, moving the Bible reader and Bible student further and further away from the inspired words of Scripture.